ArianeFire/ContactBackend/README.md

 # ContactBackend

+This project is based on SpringBoot J2EE technology, it implement a simple Contact Application Backend for pratice purpose.

-The project consists of a share of 4 paquettages containing code sources namely:
+The project consists of 4 package containing code sources namely:

--com.ensao.mobilecloud.contact: contains the entry point of the application (Application.java), which will allow to configure the web container, discover the controller, connect the controller to the dispatcher.
+1- _com.ensao.mobilecloud.contact_ : contains the entry point of the application (Application.java), which will allow to configure the web container, discover the controller, connect the controller to the dispatcher.

--com.ensao.mobilecloud.contact.client: it contains the service implementer, it is essentially interfaces for adding and contact recovery.
+2- _com.ensao.mobilecloud.contact.client_ : it contains the services to implement, it is essentially interfaces for adding and recover Contact Information.
 This class also contains annotations of the Retrofit library allowing access to client-side contact service.
 (The latter will be used to test the service).

--com.ensao.mobilecloud.contact.controller: it contains the controller that intercept queries and perform actions consequences.
+3- _com.ensao.mobilecloud.contact.controller_ : it contains the controller that intercept queries and perform actions consequences.

--com.ensao.mobilecloud.contact.repository: this contains the deposits, an interface for communication with the database using JPA.
+4- _com.ensao.mobilecloud.contact.repository_ : this contains the deposits, an interface for communication with the database using JPA.

 And secondly we have a test folder.